chetree/kebu/README.md

 ---

 ## Getting Started
-To get started with the resources in this repository, follow the guides in the **docs/** directory or visit the **[Kebu GitHub Wiki](https://github.com/your-username/kebu/wiki)** for detailed instructions.
+To get started with the resources in this repository, visit the **[Kebu GitHub Wiki](https://github.com/chetree/kebu/wiki)** for detailed instructions.
 For any issues or questions, feel free to open an issue or contact us directly.

 ---

 ## Contributing
 We welcome contributions!
 Please read our [contribution guidelines](CONTRIBUTING.md) to get started.
-For more details, visit the **[Kebu GitHub Wiki](https://github.com/your-username/kebu/wiki)**.
+For more details, visit the **[Kebu GitHub Wiki](https://github.com/chetree/kebu/wiki)**

 ---